 - In a pot on the stove, start to cook the chorizo at medium-high heat - no need to add any fat.
 Break the chorizo into bite sized pieces.

-- While the chorizo is cooking, peel and dice the sweet potatoes into ½-inch cubes.
-Cut the tortillas in half and leave to the side.
+- While the chorizo is cooking, peel and dice the sweet potato into small cubes.

 - Once the chorizo completes cooking, add the sweet potatoes and the water.
 Immediately cover.
 Every few minutes, remove the lid and stir, placing the lid back on after.